hairizuanbinnoorazman/blog/content/posts/20210501_buildNginxRPMFromSource.md

 NOTE: As software advances, some of the commands shown below may become depreciated/irrelevant.
 If one encounters errors - check the output logs to see what the issue is (e.g. missing library? missing dependency? wrong folder structure due to being unable to find a file)

+For the following commands below, we need to run the following code on a machine running Centos OS 7 or in a VM running Centos OS 7.
+We cannot run it in docker.
+This is because systemd is not exactly available/useable in docker - there are hacks, but its better to just proceed on to just run these in a Virtual Machine

 These are some notes when it comes to building Nginx RPM for centos use.
 This can be used to further customize Nginx RPM

 Create a Google Compute Engine with Centos 7 OS